 For example, if a community has ten members, and five members share one password and the other five share a different password, Network Assistant prompts you twice, once for each password.
-Network Assistant does not save the passwords to your PC, so it prompts you for the passwords each time you attempt to connect to a community.
+Network Assistant does not save the passwords to your PC, so it prompts you for the passwords each time that you attempt to connect to a community.

 Network Assistant saves all individual device information, such as the IP address, the hostname, and the communication protocol, to your local PC.
 When Network Assistant connects to a community, it uses the locally saved data to rediscover the member devices.

-If you attempt to use a different PC to manage an existing community, none of the member device information is available.
+If you try to use a different PC to manage an existing community, none of the member device information is available.
 You need to create the community again and add the same member devices.

 Creating a Community

 There are three ways to create a community: